Let’s stop being idiots.

 I wanted no more talk.
 I just wanted him to show up.

 At 2:55 P.M. the next day, I found myself in a usual predicament, that is, in the middle of some self-imposed task from which it’s near-impossible to tear away.
-I did tear away though, and got myself to the secret garden by 3:07, wanting to believe Drew wouldn’t be on time either, or if he were, that he wouldn’t begrudge me seven minutes.
+I did tear away though, and staying at an apartment in the area, I got myself to the secret garden by 3:07.
+I wanted to believe Drew wouldn’t be on time either, or if he were, that he wouldn’t begrudge me seven minutes.
 But really, I felt those lost seven minutes already tarnished the romance of our reunion-to-be.
 A platonic reunion to be sure, but my notion of all versions of love is exalted, and that’s the way I like it.

 It was mercilessly hot, further offending my sense of romance.
 There was no escaping a sun that seemed to remain defiantly noon-high and insist itself on you.
 But the fairyland magic of the garden is impervious to climate, whether during unrelenting summer or among the stripped branches of winter.